Fiserv/Commerce-Hub/docs/Resources/Guides/Authorizations/Re-Auth.md

 ## Request Variables

-The `transactionIndicatorType` of *REAUTH* and `primaryTransactionId` from the original transaction must be sent in the subsequent authorization's `transactionDetails` for each incremental authorization performed.
+The `transactionIndicatorType` of *REAUTH* and `primaryTransactionId` `referenceTransactionId` from the original transaction must be sent in the subsequent authorization's `transactionDetails` for each incremental authorization performed.

 <!--
 type: tab